We strive to be a values-led organisation that attracts, develops and retains the best talent.

 Throughout 2020 and 2021 we supported initiatives aimed at increasing the representation of Black people in financial services.

 We were pleased to sponsor important research from think tank New Financial: Accelerating Black Inclusion – listening, learning, and taking action to increase racial diversity in senior roles across financial services.
 This unique research is a collaboration with the #TalkAboutBlack campaign, focusing on the progression of Black colleagues into leadership positions in the UK finance sector.

 In 2021 we also welcomed two interns joining us via #10000BlackInterns, an initiative that aims to transform the prospects of young Black people in the UK.
 In partnership with firms from 24 different sectors, it offers 2,000 internships each year for five years across a range of business functions.

 Our interns Emmanuelle Eze and Tolulola Abina worked with our London-based High Yield and US Equities desks for 12 weeks.
 Two Columbia Threadneedle team members also mentored interns joining other firms as part of the same programme.

 Gender balance: our path to 50/50

 Columbia Threadneedle signed the Women in Finance Charter (WIFC) in March 2016, becoming a founding signatory and the first asset manager to sign the Charter.
-Since then we have worked to implement changes that drive improved gender balance across our EMEA business.
+Since then, we have worked to implement changes that drive improved gender balance across our EMEA business.
 We actively measure gender balance initiatives and report to senior management on a regular basis to ensure we continue to make progress.
-We have a robust gender action plan based on four strategic pillars of our broader diversity and inclusion blueprint:

 Attracting, engaging and developing our people